 Calculation Methods

-- Check with suppliers: They can tell you how long their part takes.
+- Check with suppliers: they can tell you how long their part takes.

 Strategies for Improving Lead Time